LukasMurdock/LukasMurdock.github.io/_posts/2021-03-23-first-nextjs-app.md

 In looking back on building this application I can *feel* the shift from a [front-of-the-front-end developer](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/) to a front end developer.

+## What I Know Now

+Building this gave me a much better [understanding of web development](https://lukasmurdock.com/starting-web-development/).

+This is some valuable things I’ve learned:

+1. Next.js
+    - Next.js custom webpack configuration for plugins
+2. React
+3. ESLint (Note: I was already using Prettier)
+4. E2E testing with Cypress